 Richard Turkington and Christopher Watson (eds.)

-Bristol, Policy Press 2015, 317 pp.
+Bristol: Policy Press, 2015, 317 pp.

+£70 (hardback)

 ISBN 978 1 44731 012 9

-The aims of this book are ‘to provide contemporary accounts of housing renewal and practice’ in Europe.
+The aim of this book is ‘to provide contemporary accounts of housing renewal and practice’ in Europe.
 It contains articles describing housing and urban renewal policies in nine European countries, five from Northern and Western Europe, two from Eastern and Central Europe and two from Southern Europe.
 The countries involved are Denmark, England, France, the Netherlands, Estonia, Germany, Hungary, Spain and Turkey.
-Besides chapters with introduction and traversing conclusions there is a chapter on ‘Changing approaches to policy making in housing renewal’.
+Besides chapters with introduction and conclusions there is a special chapter on ‘Changing approaches to policy making in housing renewal’.
 The individual chapters are research based but the book as a whole is not the outcome of a cross-national research project with common objectives, methodology and definitions.
-The term ‘Housing renewal’ is including both renewal of single properties and broader area improvements.
+The term ‘Housing renewal’ is used to describe both renewal of single properties and broader area improvements.

-The authors consider that housing and urban renewal is of crucial importance for the development of housing in times where new building makes up a more and more limited contribution.
+The authors consider that housing and urban renewal is of crucial importance for the development of housing in times where building on new land makes up an increasingly limited contribution to overall housing provision in many countries.
 They find that the subject has been relatively neglected in political and academic circles.
-This has been manifested in a lack of comparative research where the last similar publication was published in 1999 based on experiences from the 1990’ties.
+This has been manifested in a lack of comparative research where the last similar publication was published in 1999.

-In spite of growth in incomes and wealth in Europe it is concluded that housing renewal remains a serious challenge.
-Basic installations like bath and heating are available in most housing but poor maintenance is a widespread problem, especially in neighbourhoods with a concentration of low-income households.
+In spite of growth in incomes and wealth in Europe the authors conclude that housing renewal remains a serious challenge.
+Basic installations like bathrooms and heating are available in most housing but poor maintenance is a widespread problem, especially in neighbourhoods with a concentration of low-income households.
 This is often connected to problems of segregation and concentration of poverty that creates combined social, health and physical problems in deprived neighbourhoods.
-It is stated that there seems to be differences between countries on to what extent deterioration of housing is accepted.
-Decay may be more tolerated in Southern Europe and in East and Central European countries, where it concerns mass housing from the socialist era.
-It is concluded that problems with lack of institutional and legal structures, which still are unsolved in many of these countries, combined with limited government efforts to counteract the problems, offer a bleak lookout for housing improvement in the future.
-Problems with energy conservation are gaining increasing importance in all countries.
+The authors state that there seem to be differences between countries regarding to what extent deterioration of housing is accepted.
+Decay appears to be more tolerated in Southern Europe and in East and Central European countries, where it concerns mass housing from the socialist era.
+Problems with lack of institutional and legal structures, which are still unsolved in many of these countries, combined with limited government efforts to counteract the problems, offer a bleak lookout for housing improvement in the future.
+However, problems with energy conservation are gaining increasing importance in all countries.

-It is stated that problems of housing deterioration is connected to general housing policies and the development of these policies.
-In general most countries have seen a withdrawal of the state from housing in the last 20-30 years and this has also happened for renewal policies concerning maintenance and improvements of the existing stock.
-In all countries improvement of housing areas and buildings has been a part of holistic area-based interventions where physical improvements are combined with social and economic initiatives.
+Most countries have seen a withdrawal of state involvement in housing over the last 20-30 years and this has also been the case for renewal policies concerning maintenance and improvements of the existing stock.
+In all countries improvement of housing areas and buildings has been achieved as a part of holistic area-based interventions where physical improvements are combined with social and economic initiatives.
 In a few countries demolition has been part of the efforts.
-There have been extensive evaluations of the projects but limited to the period where the efforts have been carried through.
-It is a general experience that it has been difficult to make a marked change of the status of the neighbourhoods and many of the estates have had efforts several times.
-It is concluded that the long-term stigmatisation of an area may be very difficult to change unless one takes the path of gentrification and displacement of residents.
+There have been extensive evaluations of the projects but these are usually limited to the period where the efforts have been carried through.
+Many of the chapters talk about the difficult task of making a marked change in the status of neighbourhoods and many of the estates discussed have been subject to multiple renewal efforts.
+One conclusion drawn is that the long-term stigmatisation of an area may be very difficult to change unless one takes the path of gentrification and displacement of residents.